cmax1018/beatpal/README.md

 exercise in state, UI/UX, and frontend logic.
 I've always felt more comfortable on the backend, so exploring this space was incredibly enlightening.
 I'm excited to see how Beat Pal can grow from here, and as always, please try to break it!

+## Known Bugs

+List of of known issues I plan to resolve:

+* Metronome sometimes will ring indefinitely, needing a page refresh to resolve
+* Incrementing the bpm of the metronome while playing is inconsistent
+* All done buttons in edit screen close all others.
+I plan to either make each pad customizable independently, or will just add one central done button to fix this
+* Sometimes, the first sound played is significantly delayed